-WHEREAS, the Pinelands Commission hereby adopts the Conclusion of the Acting Executive Director for the proposed development; and
+WHEREAS, the Pinelands Commission hereby adopts the Findings of Fact and Conclusion of the Acting Executive Director for the requested Waiver of Strict Compliance; and

-WHEREAS, the Pinelands Commission hereby determines that the proposed public development conforms to the standards for approving an application for public development set forth in N.J.A.C.
-7:50-4.57 if the conditions recommended by the Acting Executive Director are imposed; and
+WHEREAS, the Pinelands Commission hereby determines that the requested Waiver conforms to the standards for approving an application for a Waiver of Strict Compliance based on extraordinary hardship as set forth in N.J.A.C 7:50-4.62, N.J.A.C.
+7:50-4.63 and N.J.A.C.
+7:50-4.65 if the conditions recommended by the Acting Executive Director are imposed; and